What Sovereign Local AI Means for a Business

 Local AI means the organization runs the model on systems it controls.
 That might be a workstation, a small server, a GPU-equipped appliance, or a more formal internal cluster.

 This changes the conversation immediately.
-Once the model runs locally, a business can make different choices about:
+Once the model runs locally, a business can make different choices about data access, retention, network exposure, update timing, and integration design.

 Local AI is not automatically better, cheaper, or simpler.
 It is simply more governable.